 Eventually, those who continued to believe in this narrative, emboldened by the president and the information presented to them by Fox News Channel and other right-wing media outlets, stormed the US Capitol Building in what amounted to a violent attempted coup.

-From that point on, Fox News Channel has seen its viewership drop significantly,.
-The channel is also facing lawsuits from the Dominion Voting Systems, the company that made the machines which were so often the target of unsubstantiated election fraud claims.
+From that point on, Fox News Channel has seen its viewership drop significantly, The channel is also facing lawsuits from the Dominion Voting Systems, the company that made the machines that were so often the target of unsubstantiated election fraud claims.

 Whether this will hold moving forward remains to be seen.
 No matter what happens to their ratings, this serves as an important reminder of the impact cable news networks can have, when they are inherently biased because of their business models, and they drift too far to one side of an issue.

 This is not only an issue with Fox News Channel, but such an occurrence is simply the best real-life example we have.

 Over the past half-century, cable news went from being nothing more than a short 30-minute nightly news broadcast to a 24-hour cultural phenomenon.
 In the meantime, it has dramatically altered the face of journalism, for both the better and the worse.

 Journalism and the press have always been an important part of American society.
 Press freedom is guaranteed in the Constitution because the Founders felt a free press was an important check on power, a tool to help make sure no one person or group became too powerful.